garciaolais/challenge-full/README.md

 ## Challenge Demo

-This is a simple demo to show the functionality of the libraray [challengelib](https://github.com/garciaolais/challenge-backend).
+This is a simple demo to show the functionality of the library [challengelib](https://github.com/garciaolais/challenge-backend).

 This demo have two components